 After the second semester of not complying with the Standards of Academic Progress or upon reaching 150% of their degree program length, the student is placed on "suspension" status and is no longer eligible to receive financial aid.
 Students are notified in writing if they have been placed on "suspension" status and of the appeal process they may complete in order to be reinstated for financial aid eligibility.

-• Hawkeye reserves the right to place a student on Financial Aid probation or suspension who exhibits a pattern of abusing the receipt of financial aid or who exhibits a pattern of not attending class.
+• Hawkeye reserves the right to place a student on Financial Aid probation or suspension who exhibits a pattern of abusing the receipt of financial aid or who receives 0.00 GPA in their first term at Hawkeye.